chrisketelsen/CSCI-4622-Machine-Learning/resources/syllabus.md

 **Class Meeting Time**: MWF 2-2:50pm in ECCR 200

-**Office Hours**: WF 12-1pm in CSEL and Th 1:30-3pm in ECOT 731 or by appointment
+**Office Hours**: WF 12-1pm in and Th 1:30-3pm in ECOT 731 or by appointment

 **Prerequisites**:
 - C- or better in Algorithms